Superjarodd/lottery-design-1/README.md

 ### 2.2.
 Hyperledger

-In the Ethereum platform.
-Players and Deployers will be divided into two (2) diagram.
-They both have different flow.
-The deployer starts with deploying contract after deploying the contract.
-The role of deployer starts. deployer will specify a duration of a round.
-After the duration of the round.
-It will conclude and draw a winner.
-Checking of round winner is an essential so the deployer will be noticed who won the round.
-Deployer has an option to delete a round for the lottery.
+In the Hyperledger platform.
+There are three diagram, Deployer,orderer and player.
+Deployer will deploy a chaincode and waits for the approval of the orderer to approve the chaincode and it will be endorse.
+After the approval, the deployer enrolled as an admin and then start the game.
+Deployer will specify a duration of a round and draw a winner of the round.
+It has an option the check the round winner and delete a round.

-Players process is the second process.
-When the contract is deployed.
-All the players or users can start placing their bets.
-They could buy a lottery ticket for a round to join a game.
-They have an option to check their balance.
-If the player won the round.
-They can withdraw the price or reward.
+Players will receive a web app to start the betting.
+After receiving, players will enroll as a user and then join the game.
+After joining, players will start placing bets.
+They also need to buy a ticket for a round of a lottery to join the game.
+They could check the balance.
+If they won the round, they could withdraw the price after the round.
+They have an option to join the game again and place again their bets for another round.

 ## 3. RNG Lottery